microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.Unique"></a><a name="com.microsoft.unique">**com.microsoft.Unique**</a>

-  Finds all the unique values (deduped list) present in the given input tensor.
-                This operator returns 3 outputs.
-                The first output tensor 'uniques' contains all of the unique elements of the input, sorted in the same order that they occur in the input.
-                The second output tensor 'idx' is the same size as the input and it contains the index of each value of the input in 'uniques'.
-                The third output tensor 'counts' contains the count of each element of 'uniques' in the input.
-                Example:
-                  input_x = [2, 1, 1, 3, 4, 3]
-                  output_uniques = [2, 1, 3, 4]
-                  output_idx = [0, 1, 1, 2, 3, 2]
-                  output_counts = [1, 2, 2, 1]

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.